shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-deal-campaign.md

 >     Buyers targeting the deals and buyers targeting the inventory via other means compete for the impression.
 >   - **Private Auction**
 >     Buyers targeting the private deals compete for the impression first.
 Then, if none of the deal buyers win, the auction is opened to  buyers targeting the inventory via other means.
 >   - **First Look** Deals considered "First Look" are offered only by external supply partners and have extremely varied auction logic depending on both the supply partner and the seller.
 You must contact the supply partner for details about how the deal works.
-Xandr as a buying platform can make no guarantee that first look deals actually give you the first look at an impression.
+Microsoft Advertising as a buying platform can make no guarantee that first look deals actually give you the first look at an impression.
 >
 > - **Start Date** The day and time when the deal starts being available to you.
 Note that this is distinct from your campaign start date.
 >